 Update June 2021: New friends Teddy and Riku

 Both bears lived in captivity since they were young cubs.
-Riku was chained in a small shack next to his owner’s house in Albania, and was transferred in 2017 to DANCING BEARS PARK Belitsa.
+Riku was chained in a small shack next to his owner’s house in Albania, and was transferred in 2017 to BEAR SANCTUARY Belitsa.
 While Teddy spent three years behind the rusty bars of a tiny cage in Shtip zoo in North Macedonia.

 After a long period of uncertainty due to COVID-19 restrictions and cross-border logistics, Teddy was safely brought to the sanctuary in November 2020.
 Today they are both healthy and have grown a lot.
 Riku is now six years old and looks very pretty and fluffy.
 Teddy turned five years old and is very active.
 They had everything they needed, the only thing missing was good company.
 The onsite team observed them carefully for two weeks and both bears were friendly towards each other.
 Now they are living together and are very playful.
 Even when relaxing, they are always lying next to each other!